Ricci flow on surfaces with conical singularities, II: Long time existence and convergence

 Before going into the detail, we outline the idea of the proof.
-First, notice that it is equivalent to have a bound for $\partial_t R$ since $R$ and $u$ is already uniformly bounded.
-If we take an time derivative of (\ref{eqn:R}), we will see that $\partial_t R$ satisfies an linear parabolic equation.
-Since we have assume that $\tilde{\triangle} R_0$ is bounded, it is natural to expect that our claim is true.
+First, notice that it is equivalent to have a bound for $\partial_t R$ since $R$ and $u$ are already uniformly bounded.
+If we take a time derivative of (\ref{eqn:R}), we will see that $\partial_t R$ satisfies a linear parabolic equation.
+Since we have assumed that $\tilde{\triangle} R_0$ is bounded, it is natural to expect that our claim is true.
 The technical issue is that we can't apply maximum principle to $\partial_t R$ directly, because we don't know if it is bounded and has bounded Dirichlet energy.
-The idea is to go back to the construction of solutions to the linear equation, prove some estimate for approximation sequence and show that the limit is the same as $\partial_t R$.
+The idea is to construct another solution $\tilde{R}$ to (\ref{eqn:R}) by approximation so that (1) both $R$ and $\tilde{R}$ are bounded with bounded energy, which implies that they are the same function and (2) $\partial_t \tilde{R}$ is bounded as a consequence of the construction.
+The proof is carried out in several steps.

-Let $S_k$ be as before.
+{\bf Step 1.} Let $S_k$ be as before.
 Consider the solution $R_k$ to the following equation.